Moving to a smaller home (Rightsizing)

 - offer an incentive/financial assistance for under-occupiers thinking of moving

-- WHBC tenants moving to a smaller home if this does not result in overcrowding or under-occupation as defined by the housing benefit under-occupation charge (bedroom tax)
+- WHBC tenants moving to a smaller home, by way of transfer or mutual exchange within the borough, if this does not result in overcrowding or under-occupation as defined by the housing benefit under-occupation charge (bedroom tax)

 - WHBC tenants who are affected by the under-occupation charge and wish to move to a smaller property